Skip to Content

 A free tram also connects Bellagio, Crystals, and Park MGM/Aria.

-Downtown Las Vegas Loop Shuttle
+Downtown Loop Shuttle

 The Downtown Loop is a free shuttle bus that makes stops at points of interest in downtown Las Vegas like the Mob Museum, Circa, The Arts District, Brewery Row, Fremont Street Experience, Pawn Plaza (Pawn Stars Pawn Shop), the Las Vegas Premium Outlets, and more.